JasmineNg-codes/My-projects/README.md

 # Jasmine Ng's Programming Projects

-This repository contains code used for Jasmine's dissertation, summer internship, and classwork.
+Welcome!
+This repository contains my work in the past years.
+It is split into three folders, where ***Undergraduate_Projects**, **Postgraduate_projects** and **External_Projects** contain respectively my work done in my undergraduate studies, postgraduate studies, and in my free time.
 Below is a brief description of each project and the corresponding files:

+## Undergraduate Projects

-## Using CoDa-PCA and linear models to understand Barium compositions
+### Using CoDa-PCA and linear models to understand Barium compositions

 **Results available in webpage format** [here](https://jasmineng-codes.github.io/barium_compositional_pca/).
 **Full R Code available** [here](https://github.com/JasmineNg-codes/My-projects/blob/main/HIF_germany_internship_Rcode.Rmd).